informramiz/Unscented-Kalman-Filter/README.md

 std::cout << "Estimated x: " << x << std::endl;
 ```

+## Class Details

+- **UKF** contains all core code/calculations required for Unscented Kalman Filter like initialization, prediction and update steps of UKF.

+- **Tools** contains utility functions to calculate RMSE to evaluate EKF accuracy and to calculate NIS value to check Filter consistency.

 ## Basic Build Instructions

 1. Clone this repo.
 You can use the build-script.sh to build and run with cmake and make automatically or you can follow steps given below.